eclipse-archived/ceylon-lang.org/blog/2013-01-21-abstracting-over-functions.md

 Function types
 --------------
-An instance of `Callable` is a function.
+An instance of the interface `Callable` is a function.

     shared interface Callable<out Return, in Arguments>
             given Arguments satisfies Anything[] {}

-Going back to our function `format()` above, it's type is:
+Going back to our function `format()` above, its type is:

     Callable<String,[String,Float|Integer]>

 You can see that we've represented the parameter types of the function using a tuple type.
 That is to say, Ceylon views a function as accepting a tuple of arguments, and producing a single value.
+Indeed, Ceylon even lets use write that explicitly:

+    [String,Float] args = ["%5.2f", 1.0];
+    print(format(*args));

+Here we "spread" the elements of the tuple `args` across the parameters of the function `format()`, just like you can do in some dynamically typed languages!

-Now consider a function with a variadic
+Now consider a function with a variadic argument:
-argument:

      String format(String pattern, Float|Integer* numbers) { .... }